 In May 2017, Turkish Airlines announced a new agreement with TSA Pre✓, a program that allows travelers to go through security faster, saving time and stress and without having to remove many of their personal accessories.

-As of January 2017, Turkish Airlines operates scheduled services to 120 countries, more than any other airline.
-With 302 destinations in Europe, Africa, Asia, and the Americas, Turkish Airlines is the fourth-largest carrier in the world by the number of destinations.
-It also serves the most non-stop destinations from a single airport than any other airline in Europe.
+In February 2020, Turkish Airlines added its 319th destination to its flight network, the capital of Equatorial Guinea.
+Malabo is also the 60th destination in Africa.
+Turkish Airlines operates scheduled services to 126 countries, more than any other airline.
+With 319 destinations in Europe, Africa, Asia, and the Americas, Turkish Airlines is the fourth-largest carrier in the world by the number of destinations.
+It also serves the most non-stop destinations from a single airport than any other airline in the world.

 During its long history, Turkish Airlines was only involved in 3 accidents on international routes, and 18 on domestic flights.
 The first accident occurred in 1959, when a Vickers Viscount Type 793 crashed in heavy fog at London Gatwick Airport, just before landing, causing 14 fatalities of the 24 people on board.
 The last deadly accident involving Turkish Airlines took place on the 25th of February, 2009, when a Boeing 737-800 crashed near Amsterdam Schiphol Airport, killing 9 of the 135 people on board.